lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 !!!OTL: Nun danket alle Gott
 !!!ENC: Wild, Jon
 **kern 	**kern 	**kern 	**kern
 *A:     *A:     *A:     *A:
 4AA     4c#     4a      4ee
 =1      =1      =1      =1
 8A      4c#     4a      4ee
 8B      .       .       .
 8c#     4c#     4a      4ee
 8A      .       .       .
 8D      4d      4a      4ff#
 8E      .       .       .
 8F#     4d      4a      4ff#
 8D      .       .       .
 ```

 ## 3.2 Registros/Archivos Humdrum

-* A Humdrum file is comprised of a series of records, each taking up one
+A Humdrum file is comprised of a series of records, each taking up one line.
-line.

 * The four columns that follow the reference records are termed spines; they are
 separated by tab characters.

-* Events in the same data record occur simultaneously.

-* While events in the same spine but in distinct data records occur sequentially.
+* Events in the same line occur simultaneously while events in the same spine occur sequentially.

 * The heading \*\*kern, which is the exclusive interpretation of each spine here,
 signifies that the information within concerns pitch and duration.